 Jakob Nielsen of the Nielsen Norman Group advises that mega menus work well for site navigation, particularly when there are lots of options like in an eCommerce site.
 They eliminate scrolling which saves time and are a visual way to guide users through their options.
-Click here to create this effect in your Justinmind eCommerce prototype.
+Why not try designing a mega menu in your Justinmind eCommerce prototype?

 Make your search bar searchable with data-driven prototyping.